Geeks in Phoenix

 Planning your computer

-If you need to become more familiar with the technical jargon surrounding computer components, this is where you want to start.
+If you need to become more familiar with the technical jargon surrounding computer components, this is the ideal place to start.
 Understanding the jargon used with computer components is essential to the success of your custom computer build.
-Let's take a look at the vocabulary surrounding building a custom computer.
+Let's examine the vocabulary related to building a custom computer.

 Defining confusing computer hardware verbiage

 It's an age-old problem: Form vs. function.
-Do you want a sleek-looking computer that takes up a small amount of space or one that can handle multiple graphic cards and run games with intensive graphics?
-Let's take a look at some of the things you might want to consider when planning out our custom-built computer,
+Do you want a sleek-looking computer that takes up minimal space or one that can handle multiple graphics cards and run games with intensive graphics?
+Let's take a look at some of the things you should consider when planning out our custom-built computer.

 Things to keep in mind when building a custom-built computer